Rabiya-Abdulnassir/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-more function, more netsted loops
+C - More functions, more nested loops